Lightning Type UI Configuration

 Top-Level Override

 To use a single LWC to render the entire Lightning type, use the $ symbol as the key.
-In this configuration, the component receives the full schema payload and is responsible for rendering all fields together, for example, as a summary card or composite UI.
+In this configuration, the component receives the full schema payload and is responsible for rendering all properties together, for example, as a summary card or composite UI.

 This example references myFilterComponent to override the editor for the Filter input in the editor.json file.